viha-sharma/Jarvis-AI-Desktop-Virtual-Assistant/README.md

 It is an application that understands voice commands and completes tasks for a user.
 Virtual assistants are available on most smartphones and tablets, traditional computers, and even standalone devices like the Amazon Echo and Google Home.
 Leading tech-giants have all launched products that support voice technology.
 Some examples include Google’s Assistant, Amazon’s Alexa, Microsoft’s Cortana, and, of course, Apple’s Siri.

-They combine specialized computer chips, microphones, and software that listen for specific spoken commands from you and can answer back in a voice that you select.
+My virtual assistant has been built entirely using Python.

-## **The benefits of a virtual assistant**
+## **Benefits of a Desktop Virtual Assistant**

-The power of digital assistants will only grow, and it's inevitable that you'll use one of these assistants sooner or later (if you haven't already).
-Amazon Echo and Google Home are the main choices in smart speakers, though we expect to see models from other brands down the road.
+The power of digital assistants will only grow in the future, and it's inevitable that you'll use one of these assistants sooner or later.
+They have various benefits:

-## **What all can Jarvis do?**
+- Reduced manual effort spent in executing minor tasks
+- Increased productivity
+- Information on your fingertips
+- Improved work quality
+- More organised online experience

+## **Jarvis Features**

 Jarvis is capable of performing 50+ automation tasks.
 Some of these tasks are listed below: